A Resource-Competitive Jamming Defense: Introduction

-There are a number of theoretical results on jamming adversaries; however, none explicitly accounts for listening costs and there is no notion of favourability.
-Closely related work by Gilbert~{\it et al.}~\cite{gilbert:malicious} examinse the duration for which communication between two players can be disrupted in a model with collision detection in a time-slotted network against an adversary who interferes with an unknown number of transmissions.
+Outside of resource-competitive results, there is large body of work on mitigating jamming attacks in wireless sensor networks (see~\cite{young:overcoming} for a survey).
+Gilbert~{\it et al.}~\cite{gilbert:malicious} examines the duration for which communication between two parties can be disrupted in a model with collision detection in a time-slotted network against an adversary who interferes with an unknown number of transmissions.
 As we do here, the authors assume channel traffic is always detectable at the receiving end (i.e. silence cannot be ``forged'').
 The authors employ the notion of {\it jamming gain} which is, roughly speaking, the ratio of the duration of the disruption to the adversary's cost for causing such disruption.
-This is an interesting metric which can gauge the efficiency of the adversary's attack; however, it does not incorporate the cost incurred by the correct players in the system.
-Pelc and Peleg~\cite{pelc:feasibility} examine an adversary that randomly corrupts messages; we do not require the adversary to behave randomly.
-Awerbuch~{\it et al.}~\cite{awerbuch:jamming} give a jamming-resistant MAC protocol in a single-hop network with an adaptive, but non-reactive, adversary.
-Richa~{\it et al.}~\cite{richa:jamming2} significantly extend this work to multi-hop networks.
-Dolev~{\it et al.}~\cite{dolev:gossiping} address a variant of the gossiping problem when multiple channels are jammed.
-Gilbert~{\it et al.}~\cite{gilbert:interference} derive bounds on the time required for information exchange when a reactive adversary jams multiple channels.
-Meier~{\it et al.}~\cite{meier:speed} examine the delay introduced by a jamming adversary for the problem of node discovery, again in a multi-channel setting.
-Dolev~{\it et al.}~\cite{dolev:secure} address secure communication using multiple channels with a non-reactive adversary.
-Recently, Dolev~{\it et al.}~\cite{dolev:synchronization} consider wireless synchronization in the presence of a jamming adversary.
-We refer the reader to the survey by Young and Boutaba~\cite{young:overcoming} for a more in-depth review of this area.
+This is an interesting metric which can gauge the efficiency of the adversary's attack; however, it does not incorporate the cost incurred by the correct parties in the system.

+Pelc and Peleg~\cite{pelc:feasibility} examine an adversary that randomly corrupts messages.
+Results by Awerbuch~{et al.}~\cite{awerbuch:jamming} and Richa~{et al.}\cite{richa:jamming2,richa:jamming3,richa:jamming4} consider an adversary whose jamming is bounded within any sufficiently large time window.
+Under this adversarial model, Ogierman~et al.~\cite{ogierman:competitive} study medium access in the signal-to-interference-plus-noise ratio communication model.
+In the context of Sybil attacks~\cite{douceur02sybil}, Gilbert and Zheng~\cite{gilbert:sybilcast} devise methods for tolerating a jamming adversary using coordination amongst the communicating parties, and this is generalized to a completely decentralized scenario by Gilbert, Newport and Zheng in~\cite{gilbert:who}.